Fault-tolerant Quantum Error Correction Using a Linear Array of Emitters: Multi-emitter protocols

 However, before we swap the states, notice that we have an opportunity to apply a \textsf{CZ} gate between the ancilla qubits.
 By doing so, we can generate an entanglement between the two ancilla qubits.
 If we then follow the rest of the procedure, e.g., swapping the state of the qubits and dientangling the ancilla qubits, we end up exactly with the cluster state we want.
 Therefore, the modified protocol simply involves adding a single additional \textsf{CZ} gate between the ancilla qubits prior to swapping the state of the ancilla and the data qubits.

 We now discuss the overall procedure in more detail.
 First, consider the situation where the vertices have been connected to form a cluster state except that a graph associated with all the vertices $3_1$ and $4_2$ as well as the two ancillas $Q_1$ and $Q_2$ are decoupled from the data qubits [Figure~\ref{fig:g12c} (a)].
-Then we apply the gate between the ancilla qubits as well as the gates between the ancilla and the data qubits [Figure~\ref{fig:g12c} (b)].
+Then we apply the \textsf{CZ} gates between $Q_1$ and $2_1$, and between $Q_2$ and $2_2$ [Figure~\ref{fig:g12c} (b)].
 Next, we apply an entangling \textsf{CZ} gate between the ancilla qubits [Figure~\ref{fig:g12c} (c)].
 Lastly, applying the procedure in Eq.~\eqref{eq:id}, we obtain a cluster state involving two additional data qubits $3_1$ and $4_2$ [Figure~\ref{fig:g12c} (d)].
-The two ancilla qubits can be disentangled from the rest of the cluster state by either applying \textsf{CZ} gates or measuring the ancilla qubits in the $X$-basis.
+The two ancilla qubits can be disentangled from the rest of the cluster state by either applying \textsf{CZ} gates or measuring the ancilla qubits in the $Z$-basis.